January 10th 2021

-“Although we are capable of producing vitamin D, we rarely manufacture sufficient levels due to the latitude we live in and the fact that we’re constantly being told to wear sunscreens which of course block sunlight.
+“Although we are capable of producing vitamin D, we rarely manufacture sufficient levels due to the latitude we live in.
 Small amounts of vitamin D are found in fortified foods including milk, cereals, oily fish and juices but this amount is too small to make any significant difference.
-In fact it is estimated that we would need to drink 20 glasses of milk everyday to maintain optimal levels of vitamin D.”
+In fact it is estimated that we would need to drink 20 glasses of milk every day to maintain optimal levels of vitamin D.”

 Clearly chugging gallons of the white stuff isn’t an option to maintain superlative vitamin D levels, so what’s the solution when it comes to getting our daily quota?
 Rather than necessarily relying on occasional sunshine or swallowing pills, Shabir thinks that vitamin D delivery via a topical spray may be the way forward:

-Spritzing rather than ingesting has been proven to enhance our assimilation of vitamin D, as Better You reports that trials by the National Technical University of Athens and Swiss Research Centre Pharmabase found that absorption of of vitamin D via an oral spray was at least 50% faster and more effective than via traditional tablets or capsules.
+Spritzing rather than ingesting has been proven to enhance our assimilation of vitamin D; Better You reported in 2016 that trials by the National Technical University of Athens and Swiss Research Centre Pharmabase found that absorption of of vitamin D via an oral spray was at least 50% faster and more effective than via traditional tablets or capsules.
 That being said, unless you’re in the group of 1 in 5 UK adults with a deficiency, putting away extra vitamin D willy nilly may not in fact be necessary, especially considering that only 8% of adults between the ages of 19-64 are lacking in vitamin D during the summer months according to NICE research.